Mhr1375/nft-certify/README.md

 The platform operates in development mode by default with mock implementations of blockchain and IPFS services.
 This allows you to test the platform without connecting to actual networks.

+### Using the Settings Page

+The platform includes a dedicated Settings page where you can configure:

+1. **Blockchain Settings**:
+   - Toggle between mock and real blockchain
+   - Set the Network RPC URL (e.g., Infura endpoint)
+   - Configure the deployed contract address

+2. **IPFS Settings**:
+   - Toggle between mock and real IPFS
+   - Configure Pinata API and Secret keys for actual IPFS storage

+Changes to these settings are stored in the backend's `.env` file and take effect after restarting the servers.

 ## Smart Contract Deployment (Optional)

 For production use, you'll need to deploy the smart contract to an actual network: